Assimila/wpl-notebooks/statistics-on-resampled-data.md

 ## Example 2

-Consider the case of a 2x2 resampling $r=4$, with a 5 sub-pixel mask, where the weights $w$ of all sub-pixels are equal.
+Consider the case of a 2x2 resampling $r=4$, where the pixel mask covers 5 sub-pixels, and where the weights $w$ of all sub-pixels are equal.
 In this case, we could assume that all 5 sub-pixels belong to the same native pixel (as above).
 But since we know the resampling ratio $r$, we can improve the upper bound by noting that a maximum of $r=4$ sub-pixels can be correlated.